#52:

 Episode Summary

 Many thanks to Mele and Damara for helping us see Social Cohesion in action.
-Through their creative process and commitment to authentic connection, we find that social cohesion is not so much a product of external forces but instead begins with our connection to our own bodies and the group of people we create the story of our lives with.
+Through their creative efforts and commitment to authentic connection, we find that social cohesion is not so much a product of external forces but instead begins with our connection to our own bodies and the group of people we create the story of our lives with.

 About Melecio “Mele” Estrella: